bc-nogueira/food-order-web-academin/README.md

 Everything included in the first commit is from the original project.
 All later commits are changes that I made to the project.
 These changes include:

-- Delete an item directly without having to remove the total amount of the item one by one
+- Totally remove an item from the cart :heavy_check_mark:
+- Clean cart

 ## Check it in action